,

 Veterinary Surveillance and Human Health

-While human health and food safety are top priority, global outbreaks of diseases like BSE ("mad cow disease"), avian influenza and foot-and-mouth disease have made governments and producers acutely aware of the economic importance of animal disease surveillance to maintain access to international markets.
+While human health and food safety are top priority, global outbreaks of diseases like BSE ("mad cow disease"), avian influenza and foot-and-mouth disease have made governments, veterinary professionals and producers acutely aware of the economic importance of animal disease surveillance to maintain market access, nationally and internationally.

-Many experts think that worldwide increases in international travel and trade have elevated the risk of foreign animal disease (FAD) outbreaks 2.
-FADs are diseases not normally present in Canada and include foot-and-mouth disease and classical swine fever.
+Many experts think that worldwide increases in international travel and trade have elevated the risk of foreign animal disease (FAD) outbreaks1.
+FAD's are diseases not normally present in Canada, examples of a few FAD's are: foot-and-mouth disease and classical swine fever.
 Early detection of these outbreaks is important to minimise their spread and impact – which is why we must have an effective veterinary surveillance system .

 Veterinary Surveillance in Alberta